 VIP Road is busy and chai and and snack vendors are there to take advantage.
 Pausing to watch them, we ogle handfuls of wheat dough being patted flat, then slid into a wok of boiling oil.
 One at a time, the puri turn gold, fill with air, develop blisters and are flipped over to inflate some more.

-Just when we’re about to shriek “Stop, enough!,” they until they are shuttled onto pages of the Hindustan Times.
-Happy customers are served a puri to sop up a woven-leaf bowlful of chole bhature, a chana masala or spicy chick pea breakfast curry.
+Just when we’re about to shriek “Stop, enough!,” a wok-full of freshly fried puri are shuttled onto pages of the Hindustan Times so the oil can drain.
+Happy customers are served a puri to sop up a woven-leaf bowlful of chole bhature, which is a chana masala or mildly spicy chick pea breakfast curry.

 The Red Fort of Agra, built near the Taj Mahal by Akbar, Emperor Shah Jahan’s grandfather, and the last place of residence for the bereaved emperor after losing Mumtal, is another monumental tribute to Mughal style.